-- Unsatisfactory academic, simulation/skills lab or clinical work. - Lack of aptitude for nursing as demonstrated by unsafe performance and poor professional judgment in the clinical area such as, but not limited to, endangering a patient's safety by: - Violating standard safety practices in the care of patients. - Delaying care that is within the student's realm of ability and/or knowledge. - Performing skills or procedures beyond the realm of the student's ability and/or knowledge. - Any student performing advanced skills or administering medication(s) independently is subject to immediate dismissal.
-Should this occur, then student will be sent home and may not return to the clinical area or to the classroom pending a SIT (Student Intervention Team) meeting.
-Dismissal may occur at the time of the meeting.
+- Unsatisfactory academic, simulation/skills lab or clinical work. - Lack of aptitude for nursing as demonstrated by unsafe performance and poor professional judgment in the clinical area such as, but not limited to, endangering a patient's safety by: - o Violating standard safety practices in the care of patients. - o Delaying care that is within the student's realm of ability and/or knowledge. - o Performing skills or procedures beyond the realm of the student's ability and/or knowledge. - Any student performing advanced skills or administering medication(s) independently is subject to immediate dismissal.
+Should this occur, the student will be sent home and may not return to the clinical area or to the classroom pending a SIT (Student Intervention Team) meeting.
+Dismissal may occur at the time of the meeting. - o Failure to perform patient identification using two identifiers PRIOR to administering any medication. - NOTE: Standard procedure is to ask the patient their name and date of birth, check their patient identification bracelet and compare to the medical record.
+When speaking to the patient you say, "Tell me your name and DOB", not "Are you Susie Smith born 9-9-1999?"

-- Failure to perform patient identification using two identifiers PRIOR to administering any medication. - ➤ NOTE: Standard procedure is to ask the patient their name and date of birth, check their patient identification bracelet and compare to the medical record.
-When speaking to the patient you say, "Tell me your name and DOB", not "Are you Susie Smith born 9-9-1999?" - Being found in any restricted or unauthorized area. - Unethical conduct such as fraud, drug abuse, alcohol abuse, breach of confidentiality (HIPPA violation); inappropriate nurse/patient interaction or interpersonal relation; or aggressive, disrespectful, or dishonest behavior to any school or hospital staff member, physician, patient, or other student, defined as follows: - Aggressive behavior is defined as a forceful, self-assertive action or attitude that is expressed physically, verbally, non-verbally, or symbolically and is manifested by physical, verbal, or emotionally abusive or destructive acts towards oneself or others.
-No bullying will be tolerated. - Dishonest behavior is defined as an untruthful, untrustworthy, or unreliable action. - Disrespectful behavior. - Cheating in any manner. - o Sharing, posting, photographing, or copying test material/graded content, in any way, will not be tolerated. - o Plagiarism will not be tolerated. - o Cell phone or Apple watch on person while test is being given in testing lab or classroom - Withdrawal from a hospital or participating agency as the result of due process proceedings based upon a written request from the agency that the student be withdrawn. - Violations of the attendance policy. - Failure to satisfy identified probationary requirements within the stated time. - Failure to comply with requirements as stated in the Master Plan of Instruction.
+- Being found in any restricted or unauthorized area. - Patient abandonment during clinical. - Unethical conduct such as fraud, drug abuse, alcohol abuse, breach of confidentiality (HIPPA violation); inappropriate nurse/patient interaction or interpersonal relation; or aggressive, disrespectful, or dishonest behavior to any school or hospital staff member, physician, patient, or other student. - Clinical partner communicates with instructor and/or college that they are not allowed to return to clinical site. - Aggressive behavior is defined as a forceful, self-assertive action or attitude that is expressed physically, verbally, non-verbally, or symbolically and is manifested by physical, verbal, or emotionally abusive or destructive acts towards oneself or others.
+No bullying will be tolerated. - Dishonest behavior is defined as an untruthful, untrustworthy, or unreliable action. - Disrespectful behavior. - Cheating in any manner: - o Sharing, posting, photographing, or copying test material/graded content, in any way, will not be tolerated. - o Plagiarism will not be tolerated. - o Cell phone or smart watch on person while test is being given in testing lab or classroom. - Withdrawal from a hospital or participating agency as the result of due process proceedings based upon a written request from the agency that the student be withdrawn. - Violations of the attendance policy. - Failure to satisfy identified probationary requirements within the stated time. - Failure to comply with requirements as stated in the Master Plan of Instruction.